Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/new-solutions.md

 - **Shared Blazor Components** - components shared between Blazor Server and WebAssembly projects.
   - *Project* - the name of the project to use.
   - *Components* - Blazor component library to use, as follows.
-    - `Xomega Framework Blazor` - standard Bootstrap-styled Blazor components for Xomega Framework.
+    - `Xomega Framework` - standard Bootstrap-styled Blazor components for Xomega Framework.
-    - `Xomega Syncfusion Blazor` - Syncfusion Blazor components adapted for Xomega Framework.
+    - `Syncfusion` - Syncfusion Blazor components adapted for Xomega Framework.
 - **TypeScript SPA** - TypeScript-based web client that uses [XomegaJS](https://github.com/Xomega-Net/XomegaJS) and `knockout.js` frameworks.
   - *Project* - the name of the project to use.
 - **ASP.NET WebForms** - legacy ASP.NET web client.